Pregnancy

 How am I referred to the preterm clinic?

 Prior to attending the clinic, you will have a booking appointment at the hospital with a midwife, these last around 90 mins.
-In this appointment your medical, family and pregnancy history is discussed.
-Your GP needs to complete the antenatal referral form and give you your early pregnancy pathology and ultrasound reports to bring to the appointment.
+In this appointment your medical, family and pregnancy history will be discussed.
+Your GP needs to complete an eReferral and give you your early pregnancy pathology and ultrasound reports to bring to the booking appointment.

 Please ensure that your GP requests a transvaginal cervical length measurement on the morphology referral.